-There are a number of attractions to draw you to Pulau Bangka, so it’s worth looking at both what it does have and what it doesn’t have.
-Beautiful beaches and crystal clear waters abound, despite both the onshore and off shore tin mining that takes place at various locations around the island.
-Below is the water off the Tanjong Pesona Beach Resort, located at the northern end of the island.
-There’s an entrance fee of Rp.
-20,000 for those not staying at the resort.
+There are a number of attractions to draw you to Pulau Bangka.
+It’s worth looking at both what it does have and what it doesn’t have.
+Beautiful beaches and crystal clear waters abound.
+This is despite both the onshore and off shore tin mining that takes place around the island.

 It’s not just beaches on offer around the island though.
 If you’re looking for a change of pace you can head to Tirta Tapta Pemali and enjoy the hot springs and waterslides.
 Certainly it’s not the grandest water park in the world, but with an entrance fee of Rp.
 15,000 it won’t break the bank either!
 Along with the water fun they have a range of eating options available, live entertainment on weekends and a mini-zoo that may unfortunately displease any animal lovers out there.

 If you’re looking for more of a spiritual experience there’s also the opportunity to visit Jesus in the jungle amongst other Christian sights at Gua Maria, close to the town of Belinyu in the north of the island.
 All the stations of the cross are included along with a man-made cave housing Maria as well.

 For those of more of a Buddist bent there’s intriguing temples available as well, especially in and around the main city of Pangkalpinang.
 The central area of Pangkalpinang has a bustling collection of shops too, though the development of new malls alongside this district may change the more traditional character of the city.